ekapope/Using-multiple-models-to-predict-condominium-price-in-Bangkok-Thailand/README.md

 Rooms for improvement:

-We still do have the price history data which can be really useful to visualize the trends for each area (which area is rapidly growing, which area is reaching plateau stage).
+We still did not use the price history data in this project which can be really useful to visualize the trends for each area (which area is growing rapidly, which area is reaching plateau stage).

 In the scraping step, we should acquire all listings available in each condo, not only average price per sqm.
-It would be very useful to estimate the price for each specific room in the future.
+This should increase numerous numbers of records and it would be very useful to estimate the price for every single room in the future.

 Thanks to these people for inspiration: